-- Project Bids are assessed and scored against the Project Merit Criteria. - Lower scoring Project Bids against any Merit Criteria may not be assessed further and may not be shortlisted for progression to the Financial Value Bid stage. - Higher scoring Project Bids (Project Shortlist) may be invited to progress to the Financial Value Bid stage.
+- Project Bids are assessed and scored against the Project Merit Criteria. - Lower scoring Project Bids against any Merit Criteria may not be assessed further and may not be shortlisted for progression to the Financial Value Bid stage. - Higher scoring Project Bids may be invited to progress to the Financial Value Bid stage (i.e. to form the Project Shortlist).